Natural Remedies for Burns in Pets

-For a more serious burn you will want to have your pet examined by a professional.
-As the burn will take some time to heal you will likely need to go through a process of various stages.
-Ask your vet if you can implement a wet-to-dry bandage; this is the type of bandage that is applied as wet but dries while on the pet.
-A good home remedy wet-to-dry treatment for serious burns is to use sterile gauze pads soaked in Sterile Water or Saline Solution.
-Press the pad over the burn and cover it with a larger, dry pad and hold it in place with rolled gauze.
-You should remove and re-apply this bandage approximately four to five times during the first few days, after which you can switch to using a dry telfa pad bandage.
+If your vet approves, you can use a home remedy wet-to-dry bandage to help treat your pet’s burn.
+Start by soaking sterile gauze pads in Sterile Water or Saline Solution.
+Press the wet pad over the burn and cover it with a larger, dry pad.
+Secure it in place with rolled gauze.
+This bandage should be removed and re-applied approximately four to five times during the first few days.
+Afterward, you can switch to using a dry telfa pad bandage.

 Aloe Vera